Homepage > Blank IRS 1120 Template

 If “Yes,” the corporation is not required to complete Schedules L, M-1, and M-2.
 Instead, enter the total amount of cash

-distributions and the book value of property distributions (other than cash) made during the tax year
+distributions and the book value of property distributions (other than cash) made during this tax year $

 14